13 Shopify Competitors And Alternatives In 2025

 Downside

-While most WooCommerce themes and extensions are available for free, installing too many of them could slow down the website’s performance, as they take up a lot of memory.
+While most WooCommerce themes and extensions are free, installing too many of them can slow down the website’s performance, as they can use a lot of memory.
 Plus, the more extensions you install, the higher the risk of technical issues.

 4. Adobe Commerce